OVERVIEW

 The Antimicrobial Resistance Laboratory and Culture Collection in the Centre for Healthcare-Associated Infections, Antimicrobial Resistance and Mycoses (AMRL-CC/CHARM) is designated as World Health Organization (WHO) Collaborating Centre (CC) for Antimicrobial Resistance (AMR) under the WHO reference number SOA-43.

 One of its activities is to build microbiology laboratory capacity and to improve surveillance for AMR in the WHO African region.
-It is are committed to providing teaching, training and an External Quality Assessment Programme (EQAP) to facilitate good laboratory practice.
+It is committed to providing teaching, training and an External Quality Assessment Programme (EQAP) to facilitate good laboratory practice.
 EQA panels are sent twice a year to participants that are nominated by the Ministry of Health in each African country.
 Participating laboratories process samples sent and submit results for evaluation.
 Participants are assessed against the intended response, which is verified by referee laboratories.

 Feedback on individual laboratory performance is provided to each participant along with the overall participant performance for the challenge in the survey.
 This programme is published in the WHO EQA Annual Report.
 EQA is a key element for the total Quality Management System (QMS) of a laboratory and is compulsory for laboratories who pursue accreditation